unicode-org/conformance/README.md

 * **Component**: a type of test such as collation, list format, or plural rules.
 Each platform may implement test for one or more compoenets.

-* **Version: ICU and CLDR are released periodically with updated data and new capabilities.
+* **Version**: ICU and CLDR are released periodically with updated data and new capabilities.
 ICU version are two digit numbers with optional fractilan part, e.g., ICU76 or CLDR76.
-A platform usually is implemented withusing multiple ICU versions.
+A platform usually is implemented in multiple ICU versions.
+Platforms should be updated to inclue3d each new ICU release.

 ## Architectural Overview